 - satisfying: the tracking is a form of reward and keeps you focused.

 How to make habits unsatisfying?
 You can keep on your new habits also by taking an accountability partner to make sure you keep on with your habit (can be a friend, the wife, or your gym instructor), or create a habit contract (e.g. your spouse gets $300 every time you miss doing your action).

 To summarise the 4 laws of behaviour change

-It is ideal to check in on yourself and where you are with achieving new habits: James suggests yearly retrospectives (I am doing them monthly, updating my backlog and working on the validity of my goals), a habit journal, where you track your habits (check out the one offered by James, it looks great), and the integrity report, to revisit your core values and how your habits help you fulfil them.
+It is ideal for checking in on yourself and where you are with achieving new habits: James suggests yearly retrospectives (I am doing them monthly, updating my backlog and working on the validity of my goals), a habit journal, where you track your habits (check out the one offered by James, it looks great), and the integrity report, to revisit your core values and how your habits help you fulfil them.

 I used atomic habits to read 160+ books in 2019

 I used atomic habits to build a stronger reading habit in 2019.
-I managed to double my yearly average, to 160 books.
+I managed to double my yearly average to 160 books.
 I can proudly say now that I am a reader (identity).